 “The #whycpa campaign embodies the very premise on which SCACPA is based,” said SCACPA CEO Chris Jenkins.
 “We exist for this very reason—to promote that critically significant CPA credential across the state of South Carolina and to advocate for what you do.”

-Based on the success of #WhyCPA, SCACPA plans to grow the campaign and spread it across multiple media outlets in the years to come, increasing it effect and benefit to SCACPA members.
+Based on the success of #WhyCPA, SCACPA plans to grow the campaign and spread it across multiple media outlets, increasing it effect and benefit to SCACPA members.